denten-courses/narrative/README.md

 - Selections from *Modernity and Self-identity* (1991) by Anthony Giddens in *Text & Talk*.

-### Week 15: Mimesis, Diegesis
+### Week 14: Story and Discourse

+- Selections from *Story and Discourse: Narrative Structure in Fiction and Film* (1978) by Seymour Chatman.
-- “The Value of Narrativity in the Representation of Reality” by Hayden White in *Critical Inquiry* 7:5-27.
+- "Story and Discourse in the Analysis of Narrative" by Jonathan Culler in *The Pursuit of Signs* (1981).
-- Selections from *Mimesis: The Representation of Reality in Western Literature* by Erich Auerbach.
-- Selections from *Game Design as Narrative Architecture* (2004) by Henry Jenkins.
-- Selections from *The Practice of Everyday Life* (1980) by Michel de Certeau.
+- Selections from *Story Logic: Problems and Possibilities of Narrative* by David Herman.